WattageGuy/IoT-Intercom/README.md

 | Total (USB Power 5v)                      | ~400mA/0.4W                                                                                                                                                          |

 ## Platform
 For this project both a local and cloud solution has been applied.
-This IoT-Intercom will work without the cloud platform, but most have the local Node-RED solution.
+This IoT-Intercom will work without the cloud platform, but must have the local Node-RED solution.
 Node-RED is a flow based programming environment handling all communication to and from the device while the cloud saves **all** questions, answer etc (data) thats been sent, while Node-RED only stores the latest message.

 Node-RED was chosen to make the device not cloud dependent so that communication will be available locally on the network.
 But Node-RED does not come with any database or such to store data and that is why Ubidots was chosen as cloud solution.
 And I choose Ubidots among all cloud solutions because it has a REST API that makes it easy for Node-RED to send JSON data to be stored in Ubidots.